guntribam/stack-demo/README.md

   The table used is the shared table component supplied by the `stack-redux-app` package.

+## Additional Features

+The following features have been added to flesh out the example set and are offered here without any additional help.
+You can use these features to further enhance your understanding of the stack with examples contributed by team members.
+If you write your own demo feature then please submit it for inclusion in this list.

+  * ## todos

+  Recreates the canonical REDUX demo application.
+This feature allows you to add / edit and delete list items to a todo list.
+It also shows how to use a material-ui input form when editing a todo item.

 ## Features Explained
 Each feature will typically consist of three items: